ankitgope/Invisible-Writing-React-Python/README.md

 ### Front-End

-The front-end is built using HTML, CSS, and JavaScript, enhanced with Bootstrap for responsive design.
+The front end is built using HTML, CSS, and JavaScript, enhanced with Bootstrap for responsive design.
 It provides a user-friendly interface for users to upload images, enter secret messages, and download the steganographed images.
 Key features include:

-- **Image Upload**: Users can upload images in various formats such as JPEG, PNG, and BMP.
+- **Image Upload**: Users can upload images in formats such as JPEG, PNG, and BMP.
 - **Message Input**: Users can input the secret message they want to hide within the image.
 The input field supports text of varying lengths.
 - **Image Preview**: Users can preview the image before and after steganography to ensure the message is correctly embedded.
 - **Download Option**: Users can download the image with the hidden message in the same format as the uploaded image.

 ### Back-End

-The back-end is developed using a server-side language such as Python or Node.js, with frameworks like Flask or Express.
+The back-end is developed using a server-side language like Python, with frameworks like Flask or Express.
 It handles the core steganography logic and interacts with the front-end through RESTful API endpoints.
 Key features include:

 - **Steganography Algorithm**: Implements algorithms such as Least Significant Bit (LSB) to hide and retrieve messages within images.
 - **Image Processing**: Handles image encoding and decoding, ensuring the integrity of the image is maintained.